Narrative and Emerging Technologies

-The Narrative and Emerging Technology Lab (NET) explores experiential storytelling through new forms of narrative delivery and audience interaction
+The Narrative and Emerging Technologies (NET) Lab explores experiential storytelling through new forms of narrative delivery and audience interaction

 Other themes include expanded performance, amplified publishing and the ethics of technology, which is key to our research, including issues around gender and embodiment in VR, AR, algorithmic bias in cultural works using AI, and others.